thoughtbot/Superb/README.md

 Follow the current instructions in [Carthage's README][carthage-installation] for up to date installation instructions.

-You will need to embed both `Finch.framework` and `Result.framework` in your application.
+You will need to embed both `Superb.framework` and `Result.framework` in your application.

 [carthage-installation]: https://github.com/Carthage/Carthage#adding-frameworks-to-an-application